Desano language: Classification

+Geographical distribution

 The primary concentration of Desano people is by the Tiquié River in Brazil and Colombia.
 They also reside near the Papuri River, and their respective tributaries, and on the Vaupés river, which borders Brazil and Colombia, and Negro rivers, as well as in the cities within the area.

 This region is populated by a number of other ethnic communities, most notably the Hup people, with whom they share several linguistic and cultural characteristics.